fustyles/webduino/SPduino_tool/README.md

 https://fustyles.github.io/webduino/SPduino_tool/index.html

 <br><br>
-The project is inspired by <a href="https://github.com/BlocklyDuino">Blocklyduino</a> and cites its core code.
+The project is inspired by <a href="https://github.com/BlocklyDuino">Blocklyduino</a> and cites its few core code.
 <br>
 I will keep modifying the source code more clearly and planning to update the blockly core to the latest version if I have free time.